smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 configures channel ``foo`` to write on both topics ``/my/topic`` and ``/my/other/topic``.

-Any Activity which uses ROS communication, remember that routes are implemented using ROS communication, must have the ``space.activity.ros.node.name`` configuration property defined.
+Any Activity that uses ROS communication, remember that routes are implemented using ROS communication, must have the ``space.activity.ros.node.name`` configuration property defined.
 This name should be unique for your space, and one way to do that is to make it a relative name, meaning don't start it with a ``/``.
 Names which start with a ``/`` are